Ascend/ascend-deployer/README.en.md

    - The Inventory file configures the user name and password for the remote device, supporting only root user;  After the configuration is completed, it is necessary to execute commands such as./install.sh --check or install, test to complete the encryption of the file, otherwise the account password may be leaked.

-   - For safety, strongly suggest to use ansible-vaule encrypt the inventory_file and then edit it with ansible-edit. for example
+   - After executing `./install.sh --check` and setting the environment variable of Python3.7.5 (see <a href="#set_env_var"> to configure the environment variable </a>), you can use the ansibled-valut command.
+When you subsequently need to configure the password in inventory_file, strongly suggest to use ansible-vaule encrypt the inventory_file and then edit it with ansible-edit. for example

      ```bash
      ansible-vault encrypt inventory_file